nuclearsugar/VectorRecursionWorkbench/README.md

 ## Archived
-This software is no longer being maintained and issues will not be fixed, but you are welcome to fork it.
+This software is no longer being maintained and issues will not be fixed.
+But you're welcome to fork this project.

 ## Dependencies